HasanAshab/three-tier-devops-aws/blog.md

-# Production-Ready Three-Tier Architecture on AWS with DevOps Best Practices
+# Cost-Optimized Three-Tier Architecture on AWS with DevOps

 *A deep dive into Infrastructure as Code, CI/CD automation, and cloud architecture best practices*